(Updated for 2024)

 Yom Kippur, the Day of Atonement, is observed on the tenth day of the seventh Biblical month, Tishrei.
 It is an annual Sabbath, the only one on par with the weekly Sabbath (more on that later).
-This year it falls on Monday, September 25, 2023.
-According to Torah, it begins the evening of Sunday, September 24 (9 Tishrei on the Hebrew calendar) and ends the following evening.
+This year it falls on Saturday, October 12, 2024, which is also the weekly Sabbath.
+According to Torah, it begins the evening of Friday, October 11 (9 Tishrei on the Hebrew calendar) and ends the following evening.

 Jewish tradition calls Yom Kippur the holiest day of the year.
 It concludes the High Holy Days, the ten Yamim Noraim (Days of Awe) that began at Yom Teruah/Rosh Hashanah, and the 40 days of teshuvah (repentance) that includes the month of Elul, though Elul actually has only 29 days.
 Yom Kippur is not one of the pilgrimage festivals where all males are commanded to assemble in Jerusalem.